 “Traditionally, space research has focused on muscles of the lower limb, not muscles of the trunk and pelvis.
 This is because the muscle system in this region is complex,” Professor Hides said.
 “The pelvis alone has 97 muscles attached to it.

 “The study returned some of the results we had expected, such as deterioration of the muscles which control the curve of your back and hold you up against gravity, but there were a few surprises in there as well.

 “Most people would expect that lying in bed for a long time, or floating around in space, would cause all your muscles to waste, but we discovered that some in fact got larger.

-"The deep hip flexors and abdominal muscles actually increased in size – which is extremely important for us to consider when devising a rehabilitation program for astronauts and people who are unwell and incapacitated, and spend prolonged periods of time in bed.
+“The hip flexors and abdominal muscles actually increased in size — which is extremely important for us to consider when devising appropriate and specific rehabilitation programs for astronauts and people who are unwell and incapacitated, and spend prolonged periods of time in bed.